Last updated on September 8th, 2025 at 11:52 am

 Grayton Beach State Park, which wraps around this beachside jewel, was named No. 1 beach in America in 2020 by Dr. Beach.
 How’s that for beach-town credentials?

-The village is in the center of a 20-mile-long (32 km) string of coastal dune lakes and adjacent to its largest, Western Lake, a rare natural phenomena found in only a handful of locations around the world, and the town is wedged against the Gulf of Mexico by Grayton Beach State Park and Point Washington State Forest.
+The beach village is at the center of a 20-mile-long (32 km) string of coastal dune lakes, a rare natural phenomena found in only a handful of locations around the world.

-The Shops of Grayton‘s pocket art galleries and retail hub are out on Scenic Highway 30a, as are a handful of cute cafes and restaurants (try A.J.’s), but the real treat is to follow Defuniak Street into the village and explore its eclectic mix of cottages and sand-swept streets to enjoy the beach.
-A must stop is the iconic Red Bar at a prime beach location.
+Follow Defuniak Street into the village and explore its eclectic mix of cottages and sand-swept streets to the beach.
+A must stop is the iconic Red Bar at the beach.

 It is here where you will find a fun selection of vacation rentals, family-owned motels, or book a campsite or cottage in adjacent Grayton Beach State Park.